thephoeron/cl-isaac/README.md

 If you find any bugs or would like to see CL-ISAAC work on your platform, please create an issue on [the master GitHub repository](https://github.com/thephoeron/cl-isaac).

-To contribute to CL-ISAAC, please create a pull request or join the collaborative development [on Cloud9 IDE](https://c9.io/thephoeron/cl-isaac).
+To contribute to CL-ISAAC, please fork and create a pull request.

 ### LICENSE